 When you create a lead, you must enter information into default fields.
 These fields have specific behavior that you cannot modify (unlike custom fields, which can be modified).
 Leads can contain a first name, last name, and a company name, which creates both a person and a company contact.
 With this in mind, consider the following default fields and their inheritances when converting leads.

-- A Company Contact - inherits the default fields: Industry, Website, Address, and Tags
+- Company Contact: Inherits the following default fields: Industry, Website, Address, and Tags

-- A Person Contact - inherits the default fields: Mobile Number, Work Number, Email, Fax Number, Socials (Twitter, Facebook, Skype, LinkedIn), Industry, Website, Description, Address, and Tags
+- Person Contact: Inherits the following default fields: Mobile Number, Work Number, Email, Fax Number, Socials (X, Facebook, Skype, LinkedIn), Industry, Website, Description, Address, and Tags

 The lead source should be carried to Contact.
 Every company wants to have documentation where their clients are coming, and if they want to have any kind of idea on what is actually working and resulting in leads that are successful and who eventually became customers.
 This is an important data point for the sales team and their cooperation with marketing for focusing efforts on platforms and sources that are generating sales-qualified leads.